Molecolab-Pisa/pyQME/README.md

 <img src="images/logo.png" alt="logo"></img>
 </div>

-# PyQME
+# pyQME

-PyQME is a Package for Open Quantum System Dynamics and spectroscopies simulations in the exciton framework, written in Python 3.
+pyQME is a Package for Open Quantum System Dynamics and spectroscopies simulations in the exciton framework, written in Python 3.

 ## Disclaimer and Copyright